 The turkey skin will turn a deep golden brown when it’s done.

-However, to know when it’s completely cooked through and safe to eat, you need to take its temperature with an instant read meat thermometer* (affiliate link).
+However, to know when it’s completely cooked through and safe to eat, you need to take its temperature with an instant-read thermometer* (affiliate link).

 How to rest and serve a turkey breast

-When the turkey breast has reached its ideal temperature, remove it from the oven, and let it rest on the countertop for 15-20 minutes before carving.
+When the turkey breast has reached its ideal temperature and has crispy skin, remove it from the oven, and let it rest on the countertop for 15-20 minutes before carving.

 Erin’s Easy Entertaining Tips